cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 In addition to the segment files that store the user data, there are three auxiliary heap tables for each AO table, which store metadata.
-The aosegments table is always named as "`pg_aoseg.pg_aoseg_<oid>`", where `<oid>` is the initial Oid with which the table was created.
-This is not guaranteed to match the current Oid of the aosegments table, as some ALTER TABLE operations will rewrite the table causing the Oid to change.
-In order to find the aosegments table of an AO table, the "`pg_catalog.pg_appendonly`" catalog relation must be queried.
+The aosegments table is one of them, which stores helpful attributes such as `modcount`, which is a bearing on the number of DML operations that the AO table has been subject to.

+The aosegments table is initially named: "`pg_aoseg.pg_aoseg_<oid>`", where `<oid>` is the oid of the AO table.
+However, if certain DDL statements such as ALTER, that involve a rewrite of the AO table on disk, are applied, this aosegments table is replaced by a new table with a changed `<oid>` suffix.
+The complete process involves creation of a temporary table followed by an update of the `relfilenode` and aosegments table oid associated with the AO table.

+In order to find the current aosegments table of an AO table, the "`pg_catalog.pg_appendonly`" catalog table must be queried.
+The `segrelid` column in this table yields the oid of the current aosegments table.
+If we now query pg_class with this oid, we will get the name of the current aosegments table.
+Please note that the `segrelid` is not equal to the `<oid>` suffix of the current aosegments table.

 Aosegment tables are similar to the TOAST tables, for heaps.
 An append-only table can have a TOAST table, too, in addition to the AO-specific auxiliary tables.